KerbiYennie1123/OOP-Finals/README.md

 HTML - for structure (pinaka buto ng project namin hehe) CSS - for design and layout (balat nmn)
-JavaScript - for functions (nervous system or nag papagalaw hehe) these 3 only are used in this projects... no any backend used for responsivenes: : Mobile FIRST is used (a simulator for different view)
+JavaScript - for functions (nervous system or nag papagalaw hehe) these 3  are the only used in this projects... no backend. <br> for responsivenes: : Mobile FIRST is used (a simulator for different view)
                    Link: https://www.webmobilefirst.com/en/
                    this is used to test the responsiveness for mobile used